Pruning Guide: How and When to Prune Pleached Trees

 When to Prune Pleached Trees

 The optimal timing for pruning pleached trees is typically twice a year, during their dormant periods in early spring and late autumn.
-During these phases, you can trim shoots that extend beyond the frame or train them to cover any gaps, ensuring your pleached trees maintain their picturesque appearance.
-Light pruning can be done in summer to maintain shape.
+During these phases, you can trim shoots that extend beyond the frame or train them to cover any gaps, ensuring your pleached trees maintain their appearance.
+Light pruning can be also done in summer to maintain shape.
+However, you don't have to limit the foliage to the edges of the pleach frames once your tree reaches that stage.
+These frames are there for the training stage, acting like a skeleton.
+Once the foliage thickens up, you will be able to keep the foliage on top to whatever dimensions work for you.

 How to Prune Pleached Trees